CODECHECK community workflow for codecheckers

 - Write the CODECHECK certificate and save it as a PDF file named

-in the check directory.
-The certificate should cover at least WHO checked WHAT, and HOW.
+codecheck.pdfin the check directory.
+The certificate should cover at least WHO (you, but maybe with support from others?) checked WHAT, and HOW.
 There are not strict requirements on the form, but you’re welcome to use our word processor templates in .odt and .docx formats or the .Rmd template from our R package.
 Imagine the certificate as a reminder for future you so you will be to re-check the workflow in two years time - what help would you need to do that?
 There is no need to document every detailed step if that is not helpful for you.
 Include a full citation of the certificate, because your CODECHECK is a valuable contribution to science (see below for reserving the DOI).
-Take a look at the example CODECHECKs for existing certificates to serve as templates. - Optional certificate sections depending on interest, time, and skills:
+Take a look at the example CODECHECKs for existing certificates to serve as templates. - [Optional] Add more certificate sections depending on interest, time, and skills:

 - Do the generated outputs match the ones in the original manuscript?
 Are the differences relevant or not?